ROCm/rocm-install-on-linux/docs/install/3rd-party/flashinfer-install.rst

 ======================================================================================

 The `https://github.com/ROCm/flashinfer <https://github.com/ROCm/flashinfer>`_ repository has example code that you can run FlashInfer with.
-You can save the following code snippet to a python script once you have FlashInfer installed and run the script to try it out.
+You can save the following code snippet to a Python script once you have FlashInfer installed and run the script to try it out.

 1. Save the following code snippet: